Boy in viral hug photo missing after family SUV plunges off cliff

 A former neighbor, Bill Groener, said he was struck by how isolated the kids were kept, and told The Oregonian he felt "guilty he never called (children's) services."

-Lomax told the newspaper there was no sign that anything was amiss all these years.
+Lomax told The Oregonian there was no sign that anything was amiss all these years.
 To her, the trip to California was probably just another one of their adventures.

 The Harts "loved their kids more than anything else," she said.